whiteborr/hyperdrone/README_COLLISION_OPTIMIZATION.md

 The original collision handling code in `hyperdrone_core/combat_controller.py` used nested loops to check for collisions between sprites.
 This approach works but can be inefficient, especially with many sprites.

-The refactored version in `hyperdrone_core/combat_controller_refactored.py` uses pygame's optimized `groupcollide` function to improve performance.
+The optimized version now uses pygame's `groupcollide` function to improve performance.

+## Integration with State Manager

+The collision system now works with the new State Design Pattern implementation:

+- Collision handling is aware of the current game state through the state manager
+- Different states (like PlayingState vs MazeDefenseState) can have different collision behaviors
+- The state manager ensures collision detection is only active in appropriate game states

 ## Benefits